francesco-gariboldi/francesco-gariboldi/README.md

   <img alt="Docker" src="https://img.shields.io/badge/Docker-0d1117?logo=docker&logoColor=docker&style=for-the-badge" />
 </p>

-- 👋 Hi, I’m Francesco.
+👋 Hi, I’m Francesco.
 I’m a psychologist with a strong passion for coding.
-- 👀 I’m interested in:
+👀 I’m interested in:
+  - Psychology
+  - test-driven web/desktop full-stack development
+  - data analisys and psychometrics
-  - Psychologytest-driven web/desktop full-stack development, data analisys, Machine Learning and Deep Learning for psychological purposes (mainly), quantitative and computational psychology.
+  - Machine Learning and Deep Learning for psychological purposes (mainly).
 I'm also trying to understand how to leverage LLMs and AI agents for psych and research purposes.
+  - quantitative and computational psychology.
+🌱 I’m currently learning:
+  - NetworkX and related networks theory and packages
+  - data analysis and Psychometrics
+  - web scraping
+  - NLP
-- 🌱 I’m currently learning PsychoPy, data analysis, web scraping, text mining, linux system administration and test-driven web/desktop full-stack development (Django/Node.js backend).
+  - linux system administration
+  - test-driven web/desktop full-stack development (Django/Node.js backend).
-- 💞️ I’m looking to collaborate on research and software for psychology.
+💞️ I’m looking to collaborate on research and software for psychology.
-- 📫 How to reach me fgfrancescogariboldi1@gmail.com
+📫 How to reach me fgfrancescogariboldi1@gmail.com

 <!---
 Franaz96/Franaz96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.